 Examples of adaptations for vision impaired students

-- Year 7 students go on a regular Humanities trips and students complete fieldwork activities in Years 10 – 13
+- Year 7 students go on regular Humanities trips and students complete fieldwork activities in Years 10 – 13

 - Structured work on developing research skills, through the use of resource banks of large print, Braille and electronic materials